The Vitality Roses are set to begin their test series against South Africa at the Bellville Velodrome in Cape Town this weekend.

 “There’s no dependency on those [more experienced] players.
 In that way, we get the best out of them because we’re not leaning on them but we absolutely embrace the experience that they add.”

-South Africa were tough opposition at the most recent Vitality Netball World Cup with the two sides coming up against one another in the preliminary stages and the third-place play-off at the M&S Bank Arena.
+South Africa were tough opposition at the most recent Vitality Netball World Cup with the two sides coming up against another in the preliminary stages and the third-place play-off at the M&S Bank Arena.

-South Africa are now led by Head Coach Dorette Badenhorst and have lost both Maryka Holtzhausen to retirement and Karla Pretorius to a break from international netball.
+South Africa are now led by head coach Dorette Badenhorst and have lost both Maryka Holtzhausen to retirement and Karla Pretorius to a break from international netball.

 “We’re going out there to win and I believe in this group of players.
 I’m focusing very much on who is here and I think we’ve got a fantastic mix of experience and youth.
-There is a real appetite amongst them to get out on court and to see where we are.
+There is a real appetite amongst them to get out there and to see where we are.